Mexidol® (Emoxypine) Instruction

 Anti-stress action of the drug normalizes post-stress behavior and somatic-vegetative disorders, restores sleep-wake cycles, disrupted learning and memory processes, and reduces dystrophic and morphological changes in various structures of the brain.

-Mexidol has a pronounced antitoxic effect in patients with withdrawal syndrome.
+Mexidol® has a pronounced antitoxic effect in patients with withdrawal syndrome.
 It eliminates neurological and neurotoxic manifestations of acute alcohol intoxication, restores behavioral disorders, vegetative functions, and is also capable of removing cognitive impairments caused by prolonged intake of ethanol and its discontinuation.
-Mexidol enhances the effect of tranquilizers, neuroleptics, antidepressants, hypnotics and anticonvulsants, so that it is possible to reduce their doses and diminish side effects.
-Mexidol improves the functional state of the ischemic myocardium.
-In conditions of coronary insufficiency the drug increases collateral blood supply of the ischemic myocardium, preserve the integrity of cardiomyocytes and maintain their functional activity.
+Mexidol® enhances the effect of tranquilizers, neuroleptics, antidepressants, hypnotics, and anticonvulsants, so that it is possible to reduce their doses and diminish side effects.
+Mexidol® improves the functional state of the ischemic myocardium.
+In conditions of coronary insufficiency, the drug increases the collateral blood supply of the ischemic myocardium, preserves the integrity of cardiomyocytes, and maintains their functional activity.
 It restores effectively myocardial contractility with reversible cardiac dysfunction.

 - consequences of acute cerebral circulation disorders, including after transient ischemic attacks, in the phase of subcompensation as a preventive measure;